ltrgoddard/thesis/bibl.markdown

 ---, 'Prynne in Prospect', *academia.edu*, \<https:\slash \slash www.academia.edu\slash 6185230\slash Prynne\_in\_Prospect\> [accessed 21 January 2015]

+Brooker, Peter and Andrew Thacker, eds, *The Oxford Critical and Cultural History of Modernist Magazines, Volume I: Britain and Ireland 1880--1955* (Oxford: Oxford University Press, 2009)

-Brooker, Peter and Andrew Thacker, eds., *The Oxford Critical and Cultural History of Modernist Magazines, Volume II: North America 1894--1960* (Oxford: Oxford University Press, 2012)
+--- and Andrew Thacker, eds, *The Oxford Critical and Cultural History of Modernist Magazines, Volume II: North America 1894--1960* (Oxford: Oxford University Press, 2012)

----, Andrew Thacker, Sascha Bru and Christian Weikop, eds., *The Oxford Critical and Cultural History of Modernist Magazines, Volume III: Europe 1880--1940* (Oxford: Oxford University Press, 2013)
+---, Andrew Thacker, Sascha Bru and Christian Weikop, eds, *The Oxford Critical and Cultural History of Modernist Magazines, Volume III: Europe 1880--1940* (Oxford: Oxford University Press, 2013)

-Bucknell, Katherine, 'Introduction', in Christopher Isherwood and Upward, *The Mortmere Stories* (London: Enitharmon Press, 1994), pp. 9--21
+Bucknell, Katherine, 'Introduction', in Christopher Isherwood and Edward Upward, *The Mortmere Stories* (London: Enitharmon Press, 1994), pp. 9--21

 Burrell, N.R., 'The Language of Silence is no Paradox: Enervation & Renewal in the Poetry of J.H.
 Prynne' (unpublished doctoral thesis, American University of London, 1993)